WordPress/gutenberg/packages/scripts/README.md

 # Scripts

-Collection of reusable scripts for WordPress development.
-For convenience, every tool provided in this package comes with a recommended configuration.
+This is a collection of reusable scripts tailored for WordPress development.
+For convenience, every tool provided in this package comes with an integrated recommended configuration.

-Command-line interfaces help to turn working with an app into a pleasant experience, but it is still not enough to keep it easy to maintain in the long run.
-Developers are left on their own to keep all configurations and dependent tools up to date.
-This problem multiplies when they own more than one project which shares the same setup.
+When working seamlessly, sophisticated command-line interfaces help to turn work with a project into a more pleasant experience.
+However, it’s a misleading assumption that developers can easily pick the proper tools in the first place and then ensure that they play along with each other, including all their extensions.
+Besides, it’s still not enough because developers are left on their own to keep all configurations and dependent tools up to date.
+This problem multiplies when they support more than one project which shares the same setup.

 Fortunately, there is a pattern that can simplify maintainers life – reusable scripts.
-This idea boils down to moving all the necessary configurations and scripts to one single tool dependency.
+The idea boils down to moving all the necessary configurations and scripts to one single tool dependency.
 In most cases, it should be possible to accomplish all tasks using the default settings, but some customization is allowed, too.
-With all that in place updating all projects should become a very straightforward task.
+With all that in place, updating all projects should become a very straightforward task.

 _This package is inspired by [react-scripts](https://www.npmjs.com/package/react-scripts) and [kcd-scripts](https://www.npmjs.com/package/kcd-scripts)._

 ## Installation

-Install the module
+You only need to install one npm module:

 ```bash
 npm install @wordpress/scripts --save-dev